 Jenni Leigh Deets

 After moving to Philadelphia to seek an education at the Pennsylvania Academy of the Fine Arts, Santiago remained to then pursue a career as a figurative painter.
-He has exhibited in numerous group and solo shows, including Art Basel Miami 2016, and has upcoming exhibitions in Denver and a solo in Philadelphia’s A Seed on Diamond Gallery.
+He has exhibited in numerous group and solo shows, including Art Basel Miami 2016 and a solo in Philadelphia’s A Seed on Diamond Gallery.
 Aside from exhibiting, publications have recently been showcasing his work including The Huffington Post, the cover of Poets and Artists Magazine, and several local newspaper sources.
-He has recently returned from a month long residency with 360 Xochi Quetzal, residing and working in Chapala, Jalisco, Mexico.
+He has also completed residency with 360 Xochi Quetzal, residing and working in Chapala, Jalisco, Mexico.